Mainly Dry, Partly Cloudy Weather To Prevail In KP - UrduPoint

 Mainly Dry, Partly Cloudy Weather To Prevail In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 31st Oct, 2023) The Provincial Meteorological Center Peshawar on Tuesday predicted that mainly dry and partly cloudy weather is expected over most districts of the province, while cold in hilly areas during morning & night.
+PESHAWAR, (UrduPoint / Pakistan Point News - 1st Nov, 2023) The Provincial Meteorological Center Peshawar on Wednesday predicted that mainly dry and partly cloudy weather is expected over most districts of the province, while cold in hilly areas during morning and night hours.

-It said that Isolated rain is expected in Upper Dir, Chitral and Swat districts during evening and night hours.
+It said that isolated rain is expected in Chitral, Upper Dir, Upper Swat, Shangla, Battagram, Kohistan and Torghar districts.

-Fog in isolated pockets was also expected over Charsadda, Nowshera, Mardan and Peshawar.
-While dense fog in isolated places of Rashakai to Swabi as well as over highway from Swabi to Jahangira in late night and early morning.
+Fog in isolated pockets was also expected over Charsadda, Nowshera, Mardan, Peshawar and D.I.
+Khan districts.
+While dense fog in isolated packets over Rashakai to Swabi as well as over highway from Swabi to Jahangira in late night and early morning hours was also expected.

-During the last 24 hours, mainly dry weather prevailed over most districts of the province.

 The lowest temperature recorded in the province was 02°c in Kalam.